Alcohols, Ethers, and Epoxides - Synthesis | Organic Chemistry 1

 Mechanism: SN2 reaction

-The reaction works best for CH3X and primary alkyl halides
+The reaction works best with CH3X and primary alkyl halides

 Synthesis of Epoxides